Alligator Fact Sheet

 Alligators occupy a variety of wetland habitats in Georgia.
 They are found in marshes, swamps, rivers, farm ponds and lakes in the wild, but also have been found in ditches, neighborhoods, drainage canals, roadways, golf course ponds and sometimes in swimming pools.
 During the courtship and breeding season, April to May, alligators prefer open waters.
 During the remainder of the year, males prefer open and deep waters while females seek out nesting habitat in shallow, heavily vegetated and secluded areas.

-In 1989, the Georgia Department of Natural Resources initiated a nuisance alligator program that allows licensed agent trappers to capture and harvest specific nuisance alligators over four feet in length.
-A nuisance alligator is one that exhibits aggressive behavior toward humans, shows symptoms of some debilitating illness or injury, inhabits recreational waters intended primarily for swimming or attacks domestic animals.
+In 1989, the Georgia DNR initiated a nuisance alligator program that allows licensed agent trappers to capture and harvest specific nuisance alligators four feet or larger.
+A nuisance alligator is one that (1) is located outside of its normal range, (2) has been fed, intentionally or not, by humans, or (3) become so habituated to humans that they no longer move away from humans or become aggressive.

-From 1980-October 2001, there only have been eight reported cases of alligator attacks on humans in Georgia.
-There have been no fatalities.
-Six of these incidents happened as a result of the human stepping on or otherwise contacting a submerged alligator.
-The remaining two incidents were a result of the alligator mistaking the human for prey.
+From 1980-May 2007, there only have been nine reported cases of alligator attacks on humans in Georgia, including one fatality in 2007.
+Six of these incidents happened as a result of the human stepping on or otherwise making contact with a submerged alligator.
+The remaining three incidents were a result of the alligator mistaking the human for prey.

 Alligators are important in nature.
 They help maintain the population balance of certain prey species and they help shape and modify habitats.
 During times of severe drought, alligators are known to dig holes (gator holes) to concentrate water.
 This helps the alligator survive, and helps many other species of plants and animals in the area.